-My goal as an ADM is to help my customers deliver better software faster and ultimately give them the ability to deliver value to their customers as efficiently as possible.
+As an ADM I managed the implementation of the Microsoft Developer Support offering in a portfolio of customer accounts.
+Developer Support helps customers deliver better software faster and ultimately gives them the ability to deliver value to their customers as efficiently as possible.

 In my opinion, there are three essential parts to the ADM role.

-I am the central point of contact for my customers for everything to do with software development.
-My team does not limit themselves to the Microsoft stack applications or Microsoft Azure cloud-native apps.
-We support our customers no matter what they are building, as long as some of their software development touches our stack.
-This means an application we would help with can be anything from a Java LOB app on Azure to a .NET app running in AWS.
+An ADM is the central point of contact in an account for everything to do with software development.
+The team does not limit themselves to the Microsoft stack applications or Microsoft Azure cloud-native apps.
+Instead they support customer scenarios as long as some of the software development touches the Microsoft stack.

-I manage the work around contract renewal for my customers and get involved in positioning our Developer Support offering to new customers in the market.
+Contract Renewal is also managed inside the team.
+This includes work on positioning the Developer Support offering to new customers in the market.

 Team: Modern Apps